 A3: Every year on July 1, the Commission may adjust the minimum wage based on the greatest rate among the Federal minimum wage, Illinois State minimum wage, or on the County’s calculation using the Consumer Price Index (CPI).
 Pursuant to the Minimum Wage ordinance (MWO) (Sec.
 42-13) and rules (Sec.
 2.04), the Cook County minimum wage calculation may not be used when the unemployment rate in Cook County is 8.5% or greater.
-In the event that the Cook County unemployment rate exceeds 8.5%, the minimum wage is set to the greater of the Federal or Illinois State minimum wage.
+In the event that the Cook County unemployment rate exceeds 8.5%, the minimum wage is set to the greater of Cook County’s minimum wage for the previous year, the Federal minimum wage or Illinois State minimum wage.

 Q4: What is the current Cook County Minimum Wage?